 Act now and start the recovery process.
 A second that passes could be a second too late.

 Will Treatment Work If I Force the Addict into a Rehabilitation Centre?

 Time after time been proven that forcing some into rehab plays no effect on whether treatment will be successful or not.

 The most important thing is to get the person into treatment and it is the job of the qualified and experienced staff at the rehabilitation centre to make sure that treatment will be successful.

 Will I be able to do an Intervention on an Elderly Person?

-One technique that works well with older people is the loving and caring method.
-The healing period might be slower for elderly individuals; however it has been proven that they have the highest success rate of recovery.
+One technique that works well with older people is a loving and caring method.
+The healing period might be slower for elderly individuals; however, it has been proven that they have the highest success rate of recovery.

 How Many People Can Be Involved in the Intervention?

 It is advisable to have an attendance of anything between three and eight people, however, these individuals must play an important role in the addicts’ life.

 Getting professional interventions counsellor to sit in on the procedure will also be beneficial in ensuring that everything runs smoothly.